usaid-cs/yesterday-i-learned/random.md

 1. The [capital one mastercard](https://www.capitalone.ca/credit-cards/costco/#footnote2) that "doubles as your costco membership card" is literally just that.
 You use it to go through the door.
 You still need to pay the membership fee.
 1. "In a traditional push-up the number is about 69% in the up position" "and 75% in the down position".
 For the half push-up it is "54% in the up position and 62% in the down position".
 1. If your daycare costs more than (or even a little less than) your hourly wage, stay home.
-1. *Nous baiserons vos femmes et vous serez cocus* - Le tombeau des aristocrates, 1791; "We will fuck your wives and you will become cuckolds." [*Baiser*](http://www.alternative-dictionaries.net/dictionary/French/entry/baiser) also means to kiss.
+1. _Nous baiserons vos femmes et vous serez cocus_ - Le tombeau des aristocrates, 1791; "We will fuck your wives and you will become cuckolds." [_Baiser_](http://www.alternative-dictionaries.net/dictionary/French/entry/baiser) also means to kiss.
 1. [The throw-a-hoop-around-a-bottle carnival game is a scam.](https://www.youtube.com/watch?v=tk_ZlWJ3qJI)
 1. Prepackaged meals are also called TV dinners, which used to be a trademark.
-1. "Ursa major" can be part of a conversation about college degrees.
 1. A soup strainer is a bad long moustache, straining the soup.
-1. "Nazi" came from "**Na**tionalso**zi**alistische Deutsche Arbeiterpartei", *nat-shon-AL-so-seul-list-uh-cher-DOY-cher-ar-BAI-te-pa-tai*.
+1. "Nazi" came from "**Na**tionalso**zi**alistische Deutsche Arbeiterpartei", _nat-shon-AL-so-seul-list-uh-cher-DOY-cher-ar-BAI-te-pa-tai_.
 [Multiple global economic crashes](https://www.youtube.com/watch?v=Dd1JUTA7Ijc) were responsible for his uprising.
 1. 18:9 displays are [6.4% smaller](http://www.displaywars.com/5,5-inch-d%7B2x1%7D-vs-5,5-inch-16x9) than 16:9 displays at the same diagonal length.
 1. [Weight lifting is not bad for your joints](https://www.webmd.com/osteoarthritis/features/knee-hip-exercises).
 Any activity where you have both feet off the ground is probably bad (except obvious stuff like sitting on a high chair).
 1. You don't see Wenger knives anymore because Victorinox bought it back in 2005.
 1. Angostura bitters labels are too big for the bottles because they [accidentally did it that one time](http://www.alcademics.com/2011/03/the-history-and-production-of-angostura-bitters.html), and then kept doing it.
 1. If you hit/run over someone else's dog, driving away counts as "damaging someone's property and fleeing the scene".
-1. *Baker*, *Boulanger*, and *Panettiere* are all the same last name for people who used to bake.
+1. _Baker_, _Boulanger_, and _Panettiere_ are all the same last name for people who used to bake.
 1. [Italians didn't really speak Italian](https://history.stackexchange.com/questions/14712/in-1861-few-italians-spoke-italian) when Italy was unified in 1861.
 The French didn't speak much French either.
 More people spoke Occitan than French back then.
 1. [Wage slavery](https://en.wikipedia.org/wiki/Wage_slavery) is an analogy that if a person's livelihood depends on wages or a salary, then the person is a slave to the wage or salary, and therefore the company/corporation.
 "The salaried [are] only free-ranged slave[s] that [are] nothing but just a tool to create wealth for [the rich]."
 1. UMTS is based on GSM, but HSDPA is based on WCDMA.
 The "band 4" that wind mobile always talks about is [UMTS band 4, 1700/2100MHz](https://www.frequencycheck.com/carriers/wind-canada).
-Somehow, "Supported UMTS protocols" *includes* HSPA+, which is WCDMA.
+Somehow, "Supported UMTS protocols" _includes_ HSPA+, which is WCDMA.
 Not confusing enough?
 They will be using band 66 for LTE (GSM), except East Ontario, which will use the same AWS band 4 (WCDMA) for LTE (GSM??).
 Both LTE [band 4](https://www.frequencycheck.com/bands/lte-band-4-aws-1) and [band 66](https://www.frequencycheck.com/bands/lte-band-66-1700-2100) use 1700/2100MHz.
 [Band 66 includes the entirety of band 4 in terms of frequency](http://www.phonescoop.com/glossary/term.php?gid=570): band 4 goes from blocks A to F, while band 66 includes blocks from A to J. After all that, what's the ultimate the bummer?
 [You might need special code on the phone to support band 66.](https://mobilesyrup.com/2017/07/11/oneplus-5-other-unlocked-band-66-devices-may-be-incompatible-freedom-lte/)
 1. Even the strongest "maximum strength" "repairing" Vaseline lotion "for men" is less strong than just Vaseline, the petroleum jelly.
 Vaseline [says](http://www.vaseline.us/skin-health-care/does-vaseline-clog-pores.html) it doesn't clog pores so it must be true.
 1. Meditation appears to mean [sitting somewhere, closing your eyes, and focus your attention on your breathing without controlling it](https://www.gaiam.com/blogs/discover/meditation-101-techniques-benefits-and-a-beginner-s-how-to).
 1. People walked in a different fashion during the medieval times, [due to different footwear](https://www.youtube.com/watch?v=EszwYNvvCjQ).
 Because shoes back then tend to be leather socks, the ball of the feet land first.
 Now, the heels land first (which saves energy, but is detrimental to the joints).
 So, unless you have a reason, "try to walk on your balls".